The Business Plan

-Not all money-making trading strategies can stand the test of time.
+Not all currently profitable trading strategies will stand the test of time.

-Many, in fact, stop being profitable after a number of months or years.
+Many, in fact, stop being profitable after a number of years.

 The key, is to center your strategy around a simple, robust idea that can be applied to a wide variety of market situations.

-This way, your trading performance can be maintained over long periods of time, even when there are rapid and/or significant changes to the market phase/regime.
+This way, your trading performance can be maintained over long periods of time, even when there are significant changes to the market phase/regime.

 It is better to have a strategy that works decently well in most situations, than a strategy that works extremely well in a few types of situations.